kammitama5/kammitama5.github.io/_posts/2019-12-31-Tuesday-December-31st.md

-  and made models out of wood and arylic, joined a bunch of hackerspaces, learned how to sail, made friends with a bunch of NASA scientists, taught robotics classes, got my green card and somehow ended up deciding I wanted to become a computer scientist, because it was the way I thought I could make an impact on the world in a selfless way.
+  and made models out of wood and arylic, joined a bunch of hackerspaces, learned how to sail, made friends with a bunch of NASA scientists, taught robotics classes, got my green card and somehow ended up deciding I wanted to become a computer scientist, because it was the way I thought I could make an impact on the world  and grow in a selfless way over these next few years.
 It was fun, wild ride and I don't regret anything.
 - A year ago, I was at a Programming Languages conference I was given a scholarship to attend, and the group of my peers quite enjoyed my charisma.
 Someone noticed my badge, and subtly mentioned it to the group.